ozmoroz/ozmoroz-blog-hugo/content/post/2020-07-10-macos-kernel-tasks/index.md

 One solution I could see was getting an [external GPU](https://egpu.io/).
 Since my MacBook Pro had a Thunderbolt 3 ports, I could use one of them to plug in an external GPU enclosure such as [Razer Core](https://www.razer.com/gaming-laptops/razer-core-x).
 That would off-load my built-in discrete graphics chip.
 And, as a bonus, that would give me desktop-class performance.
 If I wanted, I could play demanding 3D games.

 I started researching external video cards.
 They looked tempting.
 But I finally decided against getting one after reading [this article on Business Insider](https://www.businessinsider.com.au/razer-core-x-review-best-egpu-2019-6?r=US&IR=T).
 I came to the conclusion that I didn't want my desk space occupied by a large box.
 Besides, the enclosure itself is expensive.
 By itself, without a video card, it is more than $500 AUD.
 That cost doesn't contribute to anything.
 Then I'd need to spend at least a few hundred dollars on the video card.
-And then there was a problem with compatibility.
-MacOS does not support NVidia video cards, so my choice would be limited to AMD.
+And then there was a problem with compatibility. macOS does not support NVidia video cards, so my choice would be limited to AMD.
 However, not every AMD Radeon is supported too.
 I potentially could buy an unsupported video card and be stuck with it.

 Besides, it wasn't guaranteed that an external video card would solve my problems after all.